ARYANKAUSHIK/CppSheets/README.md

 ## CppSheets

+#### xlsx branch
+You are on the xlsx branch.
+In this branch, I am working to add some Excel file compatibility with this program.
+I am using the xlnt (https://github.com/tfussell/xlnt) library, and to make development easy, the code is being included directly in mine.
+All credit to the original author.

+#### Introduction
 CppSheets is a simple, proof-of-concept spreadsheet application.
 I made this program as a hobby project primarily for the sake of making something different and challenging.
 This program has its own XML-based file format (see "file.xml" for more information); it contains an example of all possible values.
 Basic formulas, cell formatting, and a few other features are supported.

 Please note that this program is very experimental.
 In fact, virtually its only purpose is to provide an example of what a simple spreadsheet application could look like.
 I would not recommend using it for any kind of production purposes.
 Also, the file format is specific to this program.